rikab/SHAPER/README.md

 * v1.0.0: 24 February 2023.
 Official public release.

-Bugs, Fixes, or Questions?
-Contact me at rikab@mit.edu
+Based on the work in SHAPER: Can You Hear the Shape of a Jet? (arXiv:2302:XXXX) Bugs, Fixes, Ideas, or Questions?
+Contact me at rikab@mit.edu To discuss finer mathematical aspects of convergence under limits, optmization gaurantees, etc, you can also contact Akshunna S. Dogra at adogra@nyu.edu